Qualitative research examples: Methods, approaches, and FAQs

 Data collection

-Data collection involves gathering rich, detailed materials to explain and understand the subject.
+Data collection is the first step in conducting qualitative research, which involves gathering rich, detailed information to explain and understand the research topic.
 These include interview transcripts, meeting notes, personal diaries, and photographs.

 There are various qualitative data collection methods to consider depending on your research questions and the context of your study.
 For example, you could use one-on-one interviews to understand personal user experiences with a financial services app.
 A moderated focus group may be more appropriate to discuss user preferences in a new media and entertainment platform.